botworld-wiki/beatburger.github.io/index.md

 ` brand new and still growing hopefully !`

-## Filler text, idk.
-Ignore or tell me what to say there

-??
-Welcome I guess ??
+## Easy access to the most used resources

 <div id="site_toc">
 	<div class="home_botType_list" id="home_Tanks">